yesbhautik/click.fun/README.md

 A Windows desktop application that tracks mouse clicks and keyboard presses, with real-time synchronization to a MongoDB database through a Node.js backend.

+## Status
+Initial build is DONE and running smoothly on the local!
+But the MongoDB connections and sync?
+Totally mashed up 😅🚧 I'll fix it when I get some time.
+But hey, y'all feel free to drop a PR! 🙌

 ## Features

 - Real-time tracking of mouse clicks and keyboard presses